chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 ---
-title: Configuring security to an XL Satellite server
+title: Configure secure communication with a satellite server
+categories:
+- xl-deploy
 subject:
 - Satellite
-categories:
-- xl-satellite
 tags:
 - security
+- satellite
 ---

-## Using secured communication

-XL-Satellite can communicate over a secured communication channel.
-XL-Satellite can use TLS/SSL technology to encrypt data.
+XL Deploy can communicate with satellite servers over a secure communication channel, using [TLS/SSL technology](http://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt data.
 This algorithm relies on certificate checking and data encryption using asymmetric keys.

-Depending on your security policy, you can use self-signed certificates using the standard tool from Java, `keytool`.
+Depending on your security policy, you can use self-signed certificates using [the `keytool` utility](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).
+For example:

     # Generate a keystore and a self-signed certificate for xl-satellite
     # storepass is the password for the keystore